 5. They can organise unforgettable experiences for you

-One of the highlights of booking into Narendra Bhawan are the amazing experiences that they can organise for you while you’re here.
+One of the highlights of booking into Narendra Bhawan is the amazing experiences that they can organise for you while you’re here.

 For me, one of the most unforgettable experiences will be the sundowner that was organised for us to enjoy.

-Narendra Bhawan have a private piece of the Thar Desert where you can organise an evening the stars with musicians, a bar, BBQ grill, dining room and lounge area- All in the middle of the desert!
+Narendra Bhawan has a private piece of the Thar Desert where you can organise an evening under the stars with musicians, a bar, BBQ grill, dining room, and lounge area- All in the middle of the desert!

 I honestly felt like royalty at this private party and felt very grateful and blessed to experience it here.
 If you’re looking for somewhere special to celebrate – this would be the memory of a lifetime.